People Power Revolution: Aborted military coup

 In the aftermath of the election and the revelations of irregularities, the Reform the Armed Forces Movement (RAM) – a cabal of officers of the Armed Forces of the Philippines (AFP) disgruntled by the patronage politics and corruption in the AFP, formed in 1982 – set into motion a coup attempt against Ferdinand and Imelda Marcos.

 RAM's initial plan was for a team to assault Malacañang Palace and arrest Ferdinand Marcos.
 RAM founder Col. Gringo Honasan formulated a plan to attack the palace and "neutralize" the Marcos couple.
-Other military units would take over key strategic facilities, such as the airport, military bases, the GHQAFP in Camp Aguinaldo, and major highway junctions to restrict counteroffensive by Marcos-loyal troops.
+Other military units would take over key strategic facilities, such as the airport, military bases, the GHQAFP in Camp Aguinaldo, and major highway junctions to restrict counteroffensives by Marcos-loyal troops.

 On February 20, members of the RAM also approached Cory Aquino, informed her of the coup plans and informed her that they would form a junta headed by a Council of Elders composed of Enrile, Ramos, Cardinal Sin, Jaime Ongpin, Alejandro Melchor, and Doy Laurel.
-Mrs. Aquino rejected the offer, as there was a sense that the Council will just be a front for a military junta headed by Enrile.
+Mrs. Aquino rejected the offer, as there was a sense that the council would just be a front for a military junta headed by Enrile.

-On the morning of February 21, Gen. Ver conducted a conference with Commandant of the Philippine Marines, BGen.
-Artemio Tadiar at the Naval Intelligence Compound in Fort Bonifacio.
+On the morning of February 21, General Ver conducted a conference with Commandant of the Philippine Marines, Brigadier General Artemio Tadiar at the Naval Intelligence Compound in Fort Bonifacio.
 Gen. Ver informed BGen.
-Tadiar that there is a brewing coup plot by Enrile and assassination attempt on the latter as well as the Philippine Navy Flag-Officer-in-Command (FOIC), RAdm.
-Brilliante Ochoco.
+Tadiar of the brewing coup plot by Enrile and an assassination attempt on the latter as well as the Philippine Navy Flag-Officer-in-Command (FOIC), Rear Admiral Brilliante Ochoco.
 BGen.
-Tadiar, placed Fort Bonifacio Naval Station on alert.
+Tadiar placed Fort Bonifacio Naval Station on alert and ordered Captain Ariel Querubin to look into the plot.
 Capt.
-Ariel Querubin was put to task by Tadiar to look into the plot.
-Capt.
-Querubin confirmed the information with the Marines Military Police headed by Capt.
-Benjamin Dolorfino, and Naval Operations Officer, Capt.
-Pablo Ong, that there were augmented personnel inside Fort Bonifacio the next two nights from the Ministry of Defense.
+Querubin confirmed the information with the Marines Military Police, headed by Capt.
+Benjamin Dolorfino and Naval Operations Officer Capt.
+Pablo Ong, that there were augmented personnel from the Ministry of Defense inside Fort Bonifacio the next two nights.
 As night came, Capt.
-Querubin along with Lt.
-Alexander Balutan encountered the 19 personnel who were conducting "night training exercises" and were commander by LtJG.
+Querubin along with Lieutenant Alexander Balutan encountered the 19 personnel who were conducting "night training exercises" under the command of LtJG.
 Michael Angelo Asperin.
 The men were part of the security detail of Minister Roberto Ongpin.
 Capt.
-Querubin was then ordered by Col. Guillermo Ruiz, that Malacanang wanted the night runners shipped off to El Fraile Island at the mouth of Manila Bay.
+Querubin was then ordered by Colonel Guillermo Ruiz to fulfill Malacañang's request that the night runners be shipped off to El Fraile Island at the mouth of Manila Bay.
 Capt.
 Querubin instead took the men to the PMC Firing Range, and upon interrogation found out that their mission was to secure BGen.
 Tadiar and RAdm.
 Ochoco to neutralize their command during the coup.